lakesareadesign/multi.pass/content/plugins/landing-pages/readme.txt

 8. Landing page comes with a visual editor

 == Changelog ==

+= 2.6.1 =
+* Ensuring Google UTM parameters are not removed from Landing Page URL
+* Responsive design improvements to Simple Two Column Responsive landing page.

+= 2.5.9 =
+* Disabling search and comment tracking when Leads component not available.

+= 2.5.8 =
+* Updating docblocks for APIGen
+* [Restored] Impression tracking was failing in select theme environments.

+= 2.5.7 =
+* Compatible with WordPress 4.8
+* Updating shared files

+= 2.5.6 =
+* Adding wpautop to default landing page
+* Updating shared files

 = 2.5.4 =
 * Making sure PHP sessions are only used on the backend to fix X-CACHE issue.